ibm-cloud-docs/solution-tutorials/multi-region-serverless.md

    1. Set **Content** to the **Default domain / alias**
    1. Save the record
 1. Save the custom domain settings.
 The dialog will check for the existence of the DNS TXT record.
    If the TXT record is not found, you may need to wait for it to propagate and retry saving the settings.
+The DNS TXT record can be removed once the settings have been applied.
    {: tip}

-The DNS TXT record can be removed once the settings have been applied.
+Repeat the previous sections to configure more locations.

 ## Distribute traffic between locations

-At this stage, you have setup actions in multiple locations but there is no single entry point to reach them.
+**At this stage, you have setup actions in multiple locations** but there is no single entry point to reach them.
 In this section, you will configure a global load balancer (GLB) to distribute traffic between the locations.

 <p style="text-align: center;">